nevalang/neva/docs/contributing/qa/design.md

 This problem gets bigger when you have `any` or _union_ `... | int` outport that is directed to `out:exit` - you'll have to check whether value isn't an `int`.
 Otherwise you're at risk of terminating with wrong code.

 **Exit codes are important**.
 Shell scripts and CI/CD depends on that.
 Most of the time you want your exit code to be `zero`.
 Non-zero exit code is not happypath, it's more rare.
 Having corner case like a base design decision is not what we want.

+## Why structural subtyping?

+1. It allowes write less code, especially mappings between records, vectors and maps of records
+2. Nominal subtyping doesn't protect from mistake like passing wrong value to type-cast

+## Why have `any`?

+First of all it's more like Go's `any`, not like TS's `any`.
+It's similar to TS's `unknown`.
+It means you can't do anything with `any` except _receive_, _send_ or _store_ it.
+There are some [critical cases](https://github.com/nevalang/neva/issues/224) where you either make your type-system super complicated or simply introduce any.
+Keep in mind that unlike Go where generics were introduced almost after 10 years of language release, Neva has type parameters from the beggining.
+Which means in 90% of cases you can avoid using of `any` and panicking.